meetar/fjord.style/_posts/2016-11-21-terrain-generalization.md

 }

 </style>
-_This post was originally published on the Mapzen blog at http://mapzen.com/blog/terrain-generalization._

 "Generalization" is a term used in cartography to describe reducing the complexity of data while preserving its essential characteristics in a meaningful way.
 It's not just simplification, but finding and revealing the most important details.
 It's a useful skill when you have more information than you need, and that's almost always the case.

 Cartographers can learn to recognize significant details in mappable data, but teaching a computer this skill is trickier.